Research-led layout Portfolio-ready example Accessible interaction

 Frequently asked questions

-These questions focus on portfolio work, process, skills, and how to balance craft with outcomes on a ux designer CV.
+These questions focus on portfolio work, process, skills, and how to balance craft with outcomes on a UX designer CV.

-What should a ux designer CV include?
+What should a UX designer CV include?
+Open

 Include a concise summary, relevant design experience, measurable outcomes, focused skills, and portfolio-ready examples of the work you delivered.